 Being located in the heart of the village, in a quiet setting with its own car park, the hall is also a popular venue for weddings, civil partnership ceremonies, parties and receptions.

 As well as a 150-guest capacity and facilities for disabled users, the hall has a stage for live music performances, with an in-house PA system and speakers, a separate bar area and a well-equipped kitchen.

 There is also a marquee available to hire, which may be erected outside the hall.

 Regarded by many as one of the best village halls in all of Kintyre, it always offers a warm welcome for locals and visitors from around the world.

-If you are looking to book the hall please read all our terms and conditions including Village Halls Update on Covid-19 and then book online via the button below.
-Online booking is preferred, however if you are unable to do this then we also have a pdf form form to download via the button below.
+If you are looking to book the hall please read all our terms and conditions and then book online via the button below.
+Online booking is preferred, but if you are unable to do this then we also have a pdf form form to download via the button below.